shopwp/www/wp-content/plugins/edd-auto-register/readme.txt

 There are various filters available for developers, see the FAQ tab for more information.

-**More add-ons for Easy Digital Downloads**
+**More extensions for Easy Digital Downloads**

-You can find more add-ons (both free and commercial) from [Easy Digital Downloads' website](https://easydigitaldownloads.com/downloads/ "Easy Digital Downloads")
+You can find more extensions (both free and commercial) from [Easy Digital Downloads' website](https://easydigitaldownloads.com/downloads/ "Easy Digital Downloads")

 == Installation ==